brettchalupa/brettchalupa.github.io/about.md

 my own stories in September 2015.

-Since then I have been working on small and medium-sized projects, and I aim to self-published my first novel in the middle of 2017.
+Since then I have been working on small and medium-sized projects, and I aim to self-publish my first novel in the middle of 2017.
 I want to support myself with my writing, and I am diligently working towards that goal.